kathleenwest/global-cat-scream-counter-node-glitch/README.md

 ## How to Add Your Cat Scream

-Navigate to the demo site here TBA.
+- Navigate to the demo site hosted on [Glitch](https://cat-scream-counter.glitch.me/)
-Add the number of cat screams.
+- Add the number of cat screams.
-Click on SAVE.
+- Click on SAVE.

 ## How to Run Project Locally